UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04.md

 1. **Disconnect the Storage from Computer OS**: Safely eject the mass-storage device from your computer.
 1. **Optional Disconnection of USB-C cable**: If you do not intend to charge the detector, you can disconnect the cable from the USB connector at this point.

-## Recharging the Batteries
+## Recharging the Accumulators

-To ensure the proper charging of the BATDATUNIT01-BAT module, follow these steps:
+To ensure the proper charging of the Li-Ion accumulators in BATDATUNIT01-BAT module, follow these steps:

-1. **Acquire a USB Power Source**: This can be a USB adapter or a computer equipped with a USB 2.0 port.
+ * **Acquire a USB Power Source**: This can be a USB adapter or a computer equipped with a USB 2.0 port.
 The power source must be capable of providing at least 0.5 A of current.
-1. **Connect the USB-C to USB-A Cable**: Insert the USB-C end of the cable into the data unit and the USB-A end into the power source.
+ * **Connect the USB-C to USB-A Cable**: Insert the USB-C end of the cable into the data unit and the USB-A end into the power source.
-1. **Verify the Charging Process**: Look for the "Power-in" and "Charging" LED indicators on the data unit.
+ * **Verify the Charging Process**: Look for the "Power-in" and "Charging" LED indicators on the data unit.
 The "Power-in" LED should be constantly lit, and the "Charging" LED should remain on to indicate that charging is continuing.
 Flashing charging LED indicates an error or an issue with the li-ion cells.
-1. **Check for Full Charge**: Once the batteries are fully charged, the "Charging" LED will turn off, and the "Power-in" LED will stay on, signaling that the charging process is complete and the unit is ready for use.
+ * **Check for Full Charge**: Once the batteries are fully charged, the "Charging" LED will turn off, and the "Power-in" LED will stay on, signaling that the charging process is complete and the unit is ready for use.
 You can check the battery level by pressing the “Power” button.

 To ensure maximal safety it is suggested to leave the fully charged module resting for at least one hour.
 This procedure releases internal mechanical stress from the accumulator's build-up during the charging.